Anglican Watch

 In a decision released earlier today, the Episcopal Diocese of Atlanta declined to act in a Title IV case against Ben Day, the rector of Christ Church, Kennesaw, GA.

-At issue is the that various parties directly injured by Day’s alleged misconduct have declined to testify in the matter.
+At issue is that various parties directly injured by Day’s alleged misconduct have declined to testify in the matter.
 While we understand the reasons for this, we have several related thoughts:

 • The decision overlooks irrefutable evidence that Day is violating the previous Cobb County court order prohibiting him from drinking alcohol.
 Indeed, his own social media review of a restaurant in Alexandria VA states that he again consumes alcohol.

 • We have heard from a number of parishioners who are troubled by Day’s behavior but fear retaliation.
-Based on Day’s alleged track record, that fear is not entirely unwarranted.
+Based on Day’s alleged track record, that fear is not unwarranted.
 But to ignore his conduct is to give him power; as Christians, we are called to bring light to the darkness.

 • Church records make clear that Day knew his current wife, Mallory, was in a relationship with another man, and 8.5 months pregnant to that man, when he had a purported sexual encounter with her.